philipjball/SAC_PyTorch/README.md

 --seed: Int of seed (Default: 100)
 --use_obs_filter: Boolean that is true when used (seems to degrade performance)
 --update_every_n_steps: Int of how many env steps we take before optimizing the agent (Default: 1)
+--n_random_actions: Int of how many random steps we take to 'seed' the replay pool (Default: 10000)
+--save_model: Boolean that is true when used (saves model when GIFs are made, loading and running is left as an exercise for the reader (or until I get around to it))
 ```

 ## Results